jetmore/swaks/README.md

 The latest version of Swaks is **20190914.0** ([announcement][release_announce]), which can be downloaded as a [package][release_package] or a [standalone script][release_script].

+See the [installation page][installation_page] for details on installing in multiple environments.

 There is also a [versions page][versions_page] which lists every released version of Swaks, complete with changelogs and download links.

 ## Documentation